Data

-Data (/ˈdeɪtə/ DAY-tə, /USalsoˈdætə/ DAT-ə) are a collection of discrete or continuous values that convey information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally.
-A datum is an individual value in a collection of data.
-Data are usually organized into structures such as tables that provide additional context and meaning, and may themselves be used as data in larger structures.
+Data (/ˈdeɪtə/ DAY-tə, /USalsoˈdætə/ DAT-ə) is a collection of discrete or continuous values that conveys information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally.
+A datum, data value or data point (Note: In statistics, a "data point" may also refer to a set of data about a particular individual.) is an individual value in a collection of data.
+Data is usually organized into structures such as tables that provide additional context and meaning, and may itself be used as data in larger structures.
 Data may be used as variables in a computational process.
 Data may represent abstract ideas or concrete measurements.

-Data are commonly used in scientific research, economics, and virtually every other form of human organizational activity.
+Data is commonly used in scientific research, economics, and virtually every other form of human organizational activity.
 Examples of data sets include price indices (such as the consumer price index), unemployment rates, literacy rates, and census data.
-In this context, data represent the raw facts and figures from which useful information can be extracted.
+In this context, data represents the raw facts and figures from which useful information can be extracted.

-Data are collected using techniques such as measurement, observation, query, or analysis, and are typically represented as numbers or characters that may be further processed.
-Field data are data that are collected in an uncontrolled, in-situ environment.
-Experimental data are data that are generated in the course of a controlled scientific experiment.
-Data are analyzed using techniques such as calculation, reasoning, discussion, presentation, visualization, or other forms of post-analysis.
+Data is collected using techniques such as measurement, observation, query, or analysis, and is typically represented as numbers or characters that may be further processed.
+Field data is data that is collected in an uncontrolled, in-situ environment.
+Experimental data is data that is generated in the course of a controlled scientific experiment.
+Data is analyzed using techniques such as calculation, reasoning, discussion, presentation, visualization, or other forms of post-analysis.
 Prior to analysis, raw data (or unprocessed data) is typically cleaned: Outliers are removed, and obvious instrument or data entry errors are corrected.

-Data can be seen as the smallest units of factual information that can be used as a basis for calculation, reasoning, or discussion.
+Data can be seen as the smallest unit of factual information that can be used as a basis for calculation, reasoning, or discussion.
 Data can range from abstract ideas to concrete measurements, including, but not limited to, statistics.
 Thematically connected data presented in some relevant context can be viewed as information.
 Contextually connected pieces of information can then be described as data insights or intelligence.
-The stock of insights and intelligence that accumulate over time resulting from the synthesis of data into information, can then be described as knowledge.
+The stock of insights and intelligence that accumulate over time, resulting from the synthesis of data into information, can then be described as knowledge.
 Data has been described as "the new oil of the digital economy".
 Data, as a general concept, refers to the fact that some existing information or knowledge is represented or coded in some form suitable for better usage or processing.

-Advances in computing technologies have led to the advent of big data, which usually refers to very large quantities of data, usually at the petabyte scale.
-Using traditional data analysis methods and computing, working with such large (and growing) datasets is difficult, even impossible.
-(Theoretically speaking, infinite data would yield infinite information, which would render extracting insights or intelligence impossible.)
+Advances in computing technologies have led to the advent of big data, which generally refers to very large quantities of data, typically at the petabyte scale.
+If restricted to traditional data analysis methods and computing, working with such large (and growing) datasets is difficult, even impossible.
 In response, the relatively new field of data science uses machine learning (and other artificial intelligence) methods that allow for efficient applications of analytic methods to big data.